-Marstacimab is a monoclonal antibody commercialized by Pfizer, with a leading Phase III program in Hemophilia B (Factor IX Deficiency).
-According to Globaldata, it is involved in 9 clinical trials, of which 4 were completed, 4 are ongoing, and 1 was terminated.
+Marstacimab is a monoclonal antibody commercialized by Pfizer, with a leading Pre-Registration program in Hemophilia B (Factor IX Deficiency).
+According to Globaldata, it is involved in 9 clinical trials, of which 4 were completed, 3 are ongoing, 1 is planned, and 1 was terminated.
 GlobalData uses proprietary data and analytics to provide a complete picture of Marstacimab’s valuation in its risk-adjusted NPV model (rNPV).
 Buy the model here.

 Marstacimab Overview